 Treasury Accounting is part of the Controller's Office and is responsible for accounting functions related to the University's endowment fund and other investments, in addition to the University's long-term debt, which consists mainly of bonds and commercial paper.
 The Treasury Accounting department is also responsible for the University's over all cash procedures and bank reconciliations.

-About the administrative support groups
+About the administrative support group

 The administration team consists of the controller and unit support staff.
 The unit support staff provide these services for Controller's Office units: human resources, payroll and vacation/sick recording, financial transaction processing and reporting for Controller's Office units, and general administrative support.